maxtoroq/maxtoroq.github.io/XCST/c/_param.md

 Function parameters must omit the `tunnel` attribute, or have its value set to `false`.

-Function parameters must omit the `required` attribute, or have its value set to `true`.

 ## Error Conditions

 It is a compilation error if the `value` attribute is present when the content of the element is non-empty.